TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-aead-tag-length`
 AEAD ciphers append a tag at the end of the cipher text that allows validation that the ciphertext is unaltered.
-The value of the header will be the size of the AEAD tag in bits.
+The value of the header will be the size of the AEAD tag in bytes.
 *This header is only used when storing ciphertext written via a AEAD cipher.*
 ```
-m-encrypt-aead-tag-length: 128
+m-encrypt-aead-tag-length: 16

 ```